No. A Connecticut resident can obtain a divorce, and their spouse cannot say no.

 My Spouse's Income is Necessary to Maintain Our Household.
 How Will I Support Myself and My Kids While the Divorce is Pending?

 If the children of the marriage are living with you, then the court must award child support to you.
 In addition, the court could award alimony to help you support yourself.
-Both child support and alimony are available while the case is pending and as part of a
+Both child support and alimony are available while the case is pending and as part of a divorce decree.

-My Spouse is Self Employed and Very Good at Hiding Income.
-How can I be Sure That I Will get a Fair Amount of Child Support and Alimony?
+My Spouse is Self-Employed and Very Good at Hiding Income.
+How Can I Be Sure That I Will Get a Fair Amount of Child Support and Alimony?

 My Spouse and I Have Agreed on How We Will Split up Our Property.
 Do I Still Need a Lawyer for My Divorce?